 Position Status: Full-time Salaried Position

-- Exhibit a belief in non-violence and a willingness to advocate on behalf of victims and their children who are affected by sexual assault, domestic violence, or human trafficking in a non-discriminating manner.
+- Exhibit a belief in non-violence and a willingness to advocate on behalf of victims and their children who are affected by rape, sexual assault, domestic violence, human trafficking, or other types of violent crime in a non-discriminating manner.

 - Uphold the belief that quality client services are the top priority.

-- Maintain current understanding and knowledge of sexual assault, domestic violence, and human trafficking issues including Iowa Code providing comprehensive support and advocacy services to the fullest extent of the law.
+- Maintain current understanding and knowledge of sexual assault and domestic violence issues including Iowa Code providing comprehensive support and advocacy services to the fullest extent of the law.

 - Promote a healthy work environment.

-- Establish working relationships with area professionals, service providers and the community at-large focusing on domestic violence, and sexual assault while promoting a positive reputation of CVFF.
+- Establish working relationships with area professionals, service providers and the community at-large focusing on domestic violence, sexual assault, and human trafficking while promoting a positive reputation of CVFF.

 - Attend CVFF staff meetings as scheduled.